camin-mccluskey/semantic-spam-filter/README.md

 ## Spam Detection Configuration

-Everyone's definition of spam is different, you can edit what you'd like to see less of in the `config.detect` field at the top of the `./src/index.js` file.
+Everyone's definition of spam is different, you can edit the types of emails that you consider spam in the `config.detect` field at the top of the `./src/index.js` file.

 ## Deployment